HelloSpoon/HelloSpoon-OpenCM-Library/README.md

 HelloSpoon_OpenCMLib
 ====================

+**This Library only works with CM9 IDE v1.0.1 or lower.
+Version for CM9 IDE v.1.0.2 is ready but needs testing.

 Library for OpenCM-9.04 board HelloSpoon version.
 This library is made to facilitate the programming of your HelloSpoon robot.